tytydraco/yessleep/out/Behind_the_Lattice.md

 I went back downstairs, quietly put all my hunting gear where it belonged.
 I headed into the kitchen, to peer out the window over the sink.
 I couldn't see it, but I know it could see me.
 I stood there paralyzed, unsure of what was happening.
 Not thinking deeply enough to worry about what to do about whatever it was happening.
 I just felt uneasy and watched.

 I don't know how long I stood there, just that I came out of it with Mags standing in front of me looking concerned.
 It was now late into the morning, the whole kitchen drenched in sunlight.
 "Mark, what's wrong?
 Are you okay?"
 I cleared my throat, blinked hard, keeping my eyes shut tight and told her that yes, I'm fine.
-She insisted I sit in and brought me a glass a water.
+She insisted I sit and brought me a glass a water.

 She also informed me that first thing Monday she was scheduling me a doctor's appointment, I really didn't want to.
 I was overdue for my annual checkup though and I know how to pick my battles in my marriage.
 It would be worth the doctor visit just to ease her mind if nothing else.